ESTHERCHIZARAM28/CAPSTONE-PROJECT-DOCUMENTATION-1/README.md

  - Socks was only sold at South and West Region,

--Jacket was only sold at North and East Region.
+ - Jacket was only sold at North and East Region.